critocrito/sugarcube/packages/core/docs/tutorial.md

 tweet occurred.

 There is a series of extra fields that are added to every unit by SugarCube.
-Their keys usually start with `_lf`.
+Their keys usually start with `_sc`.
 These extra fields often convey an additional semantic meaning in a plugin independent manner.
-It allows plugins to operate on data in an independent manner, e.g. `_lf_links` holds all links, that a data unit might contain.
+It allows plugins to operate on data in an independent manner, e.g. `_sc_links` holds all links, that a data unit might contain.
 Now any plugin that wants to operate on links (such as `http_get` or `http_wget`) don't need to know anything about the specific plugin that generate the data in the first place.